validate-io/array-function/README.md

 #### validate.raw( fcn, value )

 Validates if a `value` is an [`array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) for which all elements pass the test given by the supplied `function`.
-For an input [`array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), the function returns `true` if all elements pass the test and `false` otherwise.
+Given an input [`array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), the function returns `true` if all elements pass the test and `false` otherwise.

 ``` javascript
 var arr = [ 1, 1, 1, 1, 1 ]